-Please read through our important Terms and Conditions of sale, for all goods and services purchased from PillarTools® a division of DTM Distributors Limited (“The Seller”).
-As the buyer (“The Purchaser”) prior to ordering Goods and Services from the “Seller", has accepted the reading, understanding, agreeing and complying with the “Terms and Conditions” hereunder below.
+Please read through our important Terms and Conditions of sale, for all goods and services purchased from PillarTools® a division of Pillar Distributors Limited (“The Seller”).
+As the buyer (“The Purchaser”) prior to ordering Goods and Services from the “Seller", The Buyer has accepted they have an understanding of written English and have completed the reading, understanding, agreeing and complying with the “Terms and Conditions” hereunder below.

 In Acceptance: Unless expressly altered or modified by the Seller, the following terms and conditions apply and shall be deemed incorporated in, and form part of the acceptance by the Seller of, the Purchaser’s official authorised “Purchase Order”.
 These terms and conditions will apply notwithstanding anything, express or implied, to the contrary contained in any purchase order (or its equivalent, whatever called) of the Purchaser.
 Unless agreed prior to acceptance by the Seller in writing.

 1.1 The Seller shall not be responsible or liable in any way to the Purchaser for delays or defaults in delivery of the order of any part of it nor for any direct or consequential loss or damage arising from any such delay or default.
 Delay or default in delivery does not entitle the Purchaser to cancel any order.